orm81zp/assistant-bot/README.md

 - Search by notes.
 - Edit and delete notes.

 All data (contacts, notes) are stored on the hard disk in the package folder.
+Dump file name is `assistant_data.bin`.
-The assistant Bot can be restarted without losing data.
+The Assistant Bot can be restarted without losing data.

 ### Commands